Top 10 Best Hip-Hop Clubs in LA

 However, let’s not forget that hip-hop had a similar – if not bigger – global surge across 2+ decades in the 90s and aughts, and Los Angeles was THE MOST INSTRUMENTAL CITY in this rise to prominence.
 From Boston to Barcelona to Bangkok, an entire generation of humanity was culturally shaped by the beats, rhymes, and lifestyles of LA’s enduring hip-hop legends: Eazy-E, Ice Cube, Dr. Dre, Snoop Dogg, 2Pac, The Game, Tyga, Kendrick Lamar, YG, and Nipsey Hussle.
 The preponderance of a taste for hip-hop music among Angelenos has always exerted strong influence on Hollywood.
 Nowhere is this more evident than in LA’s nightlife scene, where the hottest spots – established paparazzi “it” spots and well-funded newcomers alike – always spin hip-hop to packed crowds of locals and tourists.

-In 2022, hip-hop is making a comeback…. but here in LA, our old friend never really went anywhere.
+In 2023, hip-hop is making a comeback…. but here at the best clubs in LA, our old friend never really went anywhere.
 Here are the most popular hip-hop nightclubs across the sprawling City of Angels.
 And when you have some time, grab a cool drink, chillax in the Cali sunshine and dive into the ocean of hundreds of available entertainment venues and events across LA using our Discotech app.